zama-ai/concrete-ml/docs/built-in-models/linear.md

 #  100 examples over 100 have an FHE inference equal to the clear inference
 ```
 ## Model accuracy
-We can plot the decision boundary of the classifier and compare those results with a scikit-learn model executed in clear.
+The figure below compares the decision boundary of the FHE classifier and a scikit-learn model executed in clear.
 You can find the complete code in the [LogisticRegression notebook](../tutorials/ml_examples.md).

 The overall accuracy scores are identical (93%) between the scikit-learn model (executed in the clear) and the *Concrete ML one (executed in FHE).
 In fact, quantization has little impact on the decision boundaries, as linear models can use large precision numbers when quantizing inputs and weights in *Concrete ML.
 Additionally, as the linear models do not use [Programmable Boostrapping](/getting-started/concepts.md#cryptography-concepts), the FHE computations are always exact, irrespective of the [PBS error tolerance setting](../explanations/advanced_features.md#approximate-computations).
 This ensures that the FHE predictions are always identical to the quantized clear ones.